Master Bedroom Interior Design Ideas That Transform Your Space Into a Personal Retreat

 Types of Lighting You Need:

-• Ambient lighting: Overhead fixtures or recessed lights
+- Ambient lighting: Above the fixtures or recessed lights

 Q: Should I install a chandelier in the master bedroom?